Donor recognition matters.

 When designing your donor wall, make sure you design it so that you can update and change the wall with the least effort and cost involved.

 For example, instead of engraving the names on one big panel – which would mean that anytime you’d want to edit or change the wall, you’d have to change the whole panel – use individual plaques or digital walls.

 The individual plaques can be cost-effectively added as needed and the digital walls can be easily edited to ensure you can continually grow your program.

 If you’ll be building a physical donor wall, your planning process should ideally take place more than a year (or at the very least 6 months) before the design work is slated to begin.

-Treat your donor wall project like any other complex project, with a clear decision-making process in place, clearly outlined process and timeline, and sufficient time allotted for review and feedback.
+Treat your donor recognition wall project like any other complex project, with a clear decision-making process in place, a clearly outlined process, and timeline, and sufficient time allotted for review and feedback.

 Before starting to work on creating your donor wall, think about:

 1.1.
 What are the goals and objectives for your nonprofit’s recognition program in general?
 Your donor wall should be a part of a broader donor recognition program.